Reforming waste management

 Local governments may also appreciate that the Act promotes innovative, safe resource recovery in our communities by introducing a formal process to assess new proposals to use waste materials as approved recovered resources and changed evidentiary requirements around claims that disposed material is not ‘waste’.

 Councils have previously expressed interest in being consulted about policy changes to be pursued subsequent to the Act, including mass balance reporting, when financial assurances will be used and the nature of likely stockpiling controls.
-Mass balance reporting has undergone consultation recently and the EPA is committed to consulting on the other matters (see next point below).
+Mass balanceu nderwent consultation in 2017 with a voluntary pilot project since established and the EPA is committed to consulting on the other matters (see next point below).

 When will the government be releasing regulations envisaged by the Act?